-Depending on your medical history, hormone-based birth control may not be for you.
-It’s important to discuss your medical history with your physician or one of our helpful Pandia Health Patient Care Advisors before you get started on LoSeasonique., especially if you’ve have health problems such as cancer, heart disease, blood clots, uncontrolled diabetes, or high blood pressure.
+Depending on your medical history, hormonal contraceptives may not be for you.
+It’s important to discuss your medical history with your physician or one of our helpful Pandia Health Patient Care Advisors before you get started on LoSeasonique., especially if you’ve had health problems such as liver disease, cancer, heart disease, blood clots, uncontrolled diabetes, or high blood pressure.

 LoSeasonique should be available at just about any pharmacy in your area.
 It does require a prescription from a doctor, though.
 If you’re hesitant to approach your doctor about LoSeasonique or simply prefer the privacy, convenience, and ease of the internet, give Pandia Health a try.
 We have licensed, birth control passionate doctors in every state we operate in.
 We also accept most forms of private insurance at Pandia Health.

 No insurance?
 No problem!
 We offer many payment options to fit your needs.
-If you choose to pay out-of-pocket, LoSeasonique is very expensive because it’s a name brand.
-Save money by choosing one of several other LoSeasonique generics, such as Camreselo or Amethia Lo.
+If you choose to pay out-of-pocket, LoSeasonique is an expensive pill because it’s a name brand ($516/pack of 84 active pills).

 LoSeasonique uses a combination of two hormones, estrogen and progestin, to make your body think it’s pregnant so a real pregnancy won’t happen.
 It’s super easy to use.
 Simply take one pill every day, at the same time each day.
 Many women find that taking LoSeasonique before bedtime or with your largest meal of the day helps reduce nausea and other side effects.
 After taking 84 days of active pills, you’ll switch to 7 inactive pills.
 These are inactive pills with no hormones that are there to help you get in the habit of taking your pill every day.